bensheldon/island94-jekyll/_posts/2022-07-13-what-the-fuck-are-you-talking-about-the-story-of-nodetiles.md

 _I recently lost access to my 10-year old Code for America email address when I changed jobs.
-I wanted to preserve some of the good stufgf and this is one story._
+I tried to preserve some of the good stuff and this is one story._

 During my time as a Code for America Fellow in 2012, I created a Javascript-based slippy map tile rendered called Nodetiles (kinda sorta like Mapnik).
 I had several colleagues vastly expand it, we presented at NACIS, and I know of at least one successful company that is still powered by forked version of it today.